Skip to content

 Validation

 JIM validates expressions when you save a Synchronisation Rule.
 If an expression has a syntax error, you will see an error message indicating what went wrong and where in the expression the problem is.
+The tester reports the same errors, so a malformed expression is caught while you are writing it.

 Common errors: